nicoddemus/ss/README.md

 - **Recursive search**: Search subtitles for all videos inside a directory (and sub-directories), making it easy to download subtitles for TV shows packs.
-- **Multiple languages**: Search for more than one or more subtitle languages.
+- **Multiple languages**: Search for more than one subtitle languages at the same time.
-- **MKV embedding**: Can automatically create an MKV with the embeded
-  subtitles: a single file contains all subtitles, which is easier to carry around.
+- **MKV embedding**: Can automatically create an MKV file with embedded subtitles, which is easier to carry around.
   Requires [mkvmerge](http://www.bunkus.org/videotools/mkvtoolnix).

 ## Install ##